shambhushekharsinha-engg/ecogrid-core/README.md

   ## 👤 Developer Profile
   ### Developed with passion by Shambhu Shekhar Sinha, a Computer Science and Engineering student specializing in Artificial Intelligence and Machine Learning.

+  ### 📄 License:
-  ## 📄 LicenseThis project is licensed under the MIT License - see the LICENSE file for complete open-source governance parameters.
+         This project is licensed under the MIT License - see the LICENSE file for complete open-source governance parameters.